shariq1989/cookbook/content/recipe/beef-chickpea-stew.md

 {{< figure src="/images/bandc7.jpg" class="instructionFigure">}}

-9. Add the lemon juice, season the stew with salt and pepper, and garnish with yogurt.
+9. Add the lemon juice, lemon zest, season the stew with salt and pepper, and garnish with yogurt.

 {{< figure src="/images/bandc8.jpg" class="instructionFigure">}}

+10. Serve with a steaming side of couscous, marinated kalamata olives, and enjoy!

 ----